materialsvirtuallab/megnet/README.md

 ## Usage

 A fast model building tool is in the `megnet.model` module, and the corresponding tests explain the usage.
-A simple model building example is as follows:
+Simple model building examples are as follows:
+### A basic example
 ```python
 from keras.layers import Input, Dense
 from keras.models import Model